shaktit159-Analyst/AI_FINANCIAL_FRAUD_DETECTION-REAL_DATASET.IPYNB/README.md

 │
 └── 📄 README.md

-Dataset Note
+📌 Dataset Upload Note

 The original dataset is larger than GitHub's individual file-size limit.
-Therefore, the dataset was prepared into smaller parts for repository storage.
+Therefore, the dataset was reduced/prepared into a smaller repository-compatible file for GitHub upload.

+The repository currently contains:

+Bank_Transaction_Fraud_Detection_part1.csv

-The notebook expects the dataset under the filename:
+The notebook itself expects:

 Bank_Transaction_Fraud_Detection.csv

-If the dataset is stored as multiple parts, the parts need to be reconstructed into the expected CSV before running the notebook.
+Therefore, the complete dataset should be available locally under the expected filename before running the notebook from start to finish.

 ---